SixArm/ai-prompts/README.md

-# Prompts for AI
+# AI prompts

-This is a work in progress to help us learn about prompts for AI.
+This is a work in progress to help us learn about AI prompts.

 Broad prompts: